 The take-away here is this: When contemplating any broker switch or new account based on commissions alone, it’s critical to understand what type of trader you are first, then research from there.
 How many trades do you place per month, on average?
 What is your typical order size?
 Do you buy and sell options?
 Do you frequently trade on margin?
 Do you trade ETFs or mutual funds?
 These are all great questions to ask yourself.

 Because, just like the brokers that shine for niche reasons, the opposite is also very true.
 Interactive Brokers offers the lowest margin rates, but if you trade with only cash, then this is negligible.
-If you only want to trade a few contracts per options trade, Lightspeed and TradeStation’s per contract rates look great, but both brokers charge an account service fee of $100 and $99.50 per month, respectively, if certain monthly activity thresholds are not met.
+If you only want to trade a few contracts per options trade, Lightspeed per contract rates look great, but it charges an account service fee of $100 if certain monthly activity thresholds are not met.
 Like mutual funds?
 Well, SogoTrade’s $25.00 rate appears attractive until you realize every order must be phoned in.
 There are countless examples, all with their pros and cons.

-To find out the true cost of trading, don’t just trust our rankings, run the numbers yourself.
-Use the trading costs calculator here on the site, read our detailed commissions notes for each broker, determine if order execution quality is relevant for your portfolio, and then compare your top picks using the compare tool to make a final decision.
+To find out the true cost of cheap trading, don’t just trust our rankings, run the numbers yourself.
+Use the trading costs calculator here on the site, read our detailed commissions notes for each broker, then compare your top picks using the compare tool to make a final decision.
 Four-dollar lattes may be too expensive, but then $.99 brews from the local gas station are anything but delicious.
 In the end, it is about finding that happy medium where quality and price come together to offer you the most appetizing choice.